gaston1799/VRChatB/README.md

 ## Usage
 Run the `_installer.cmd` script to download mods into your VRChat installation.
+You can also use the Node script `mod_menu.js` to interactively select which mods to install.
+Run `node mod_menu.js` and follow the prompts.
 Make sure VRChat is closed before running the installer.